-10 5 Conclusions
+5 Conclusions

 In this paper, the impact of different boundary layer source regions in Asia to the composition of the Asian monsoon anticyclone 2012 is characterised by CLaMS model simulations using artificial emissions tracers.
-Our simulations show that the Asian monsoon anticyclone is highly variable in location and shape and the edge of the anticyclone constitutes a strong transport barrier for artificial emission tracers.
+Our simulations show that the Asian monsoon anticyclone is highly variable in location and shape and the edge of the anticyclone constitutes a remarkable strong transport barrier for artificial emission tracers.

-The calculated correlation coefficients indicate good agreement between the horizontal distributions of simulated CO, O3 and artificial emission tracers for India/China with patterns found in satellite measurements of O3 and CO by the Aura Microwave Limb Sounder (MLS).
+- The calculated correlation coefficients indicate good agreement between the horizontal distributions of simulated CO, O3 and artificial emission tracers for India/China with patterns found in satellite measurements of O3 and CO by the Aura Microwave Limb Sounder (MLS).
 For the monsoon season, correlation coefficients r(t) of 0.72-0.86 and 0.57-0.81 were calculated for MLS(O3)/CLaMS(O3) and both MLS(CO)/CLaMS(CO) and MLS(CO)/CLaMS(India/China) correlations, respectively.
-In addition in the course of the Asian monsoon season, a strong anticorrelation between the emission tracer for India/China and PV with correlations coefficients between -0.71 to -0.87 are found.
-These correlation coefficients between the emission tracer for India/China and MLS measurements as well as

-PV indicate that the spatial distribution of the emission tracer for India/China is a good proxy for the location and shape of Asian monsoon anticyclone.
+The good correlation foundin - addition in the course of the Asian monsoon season, a strong anticorrelation between the emission tracer for India/China and PV with correlations coefficients between -0.71 to -0.87 are found.
+These correlation coefficients between the emission tracer for India/China and MLS measurements as well as PV confirms indicate that the spatial distribution of the emission tracer for India/China is a good proxy for the location and shape of Asian monsoon - 20 anticyclone.
 A slight geographical northward shift of the spatial distribution of the emission tracer for India/China from the early-phase of the anticyclone on end-June/early-July to early-August (mid-phase) is found.
 Further in early-September, during the late-phase of the anticyclone, a much broader spatial distribution is found, in particular the southern edge of the anticyclone is shifted to the tropics.
-High percentages for the emission tracer for India/China located over India, China and the Pacific Ocean are still found after the breakup of the anticyclone in early-October.
+After the breakup of the anticyclone in - early-October, still high High percentages for the emission tracer for India/China are located over India, China and the Pacific Ocean are still found after the breakup of the anticyclone in early-October.